john-joyner/Playbooks/Create-Incident-on-missing-Data-Source/readme.md

-### Create-Incident-on-missing-Data-Source
+# Create Microsoft Sentinel Incident on Missing Data Source Solution
 Author: John Joyner

 Consumption plan Logic App has one (1) trigger and fourteen (14) steps

-# Create Microsoft Sentinel Incident on Missing Data Source Solution
 This solution will create a Microsoft Sentinel incident when one or more data sources are discovered to have sent no data in the previous 24 hours.

 The Logic App is designed to be run on a once per day recurrence, but you can modify the frequency as desired.